openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 @endsphinxtabset

-After this, a `model` will accept `U8` input with `{1, 480, 640, 3}` shape, with `BGR` channels order.
+After this, a `model` will accept `U8` input with `{1, 480, 640, 3}` shape and `BGR` channels order.
 All conversion steps will be integrated into execution graph.
-Now, load the model on the device and pass the image to the model as is, without any data manipulation in the application.
+Now, model can be loaded on the device and the image can be passed to the model without any data manipulation in the application.

 ## See Also